 If you are not able to watch the video, here is a summary of the two cases where bank-issued mortgage protection life insurance and critical illness coverage did not pay out.

 Leanne and Louis purchased their dream home in Burlington, Ontario with the help of a $229,000 mortgage from a major bank.
 The home had everything they needed and was in an ideal community in which to raise their two daughters.
-When the bank representative asked them if they wanted mortgage protection life insurance, they thought it was a good idea and signed up for it.
-They wanted to assure the family could continue to live there should either of them die and the $35 per month premium was not a big deal.
+When the bank clerk asked them if they wanted mortgage protection life insurance, they thought it was a good idea and signed up for it.
+They wanted to assure the family could continue to live there should either of them die.
+In hindsight, the $35 per month premium was not a big deal.

-14 months after buying their house and the mortgage life insurance, Louis died of a sudden heart attack, even though he was in great health.
-Leanne was devastated but had some comfort in thinking that her claim proceeds would pay off the mortgage balance.
+14 months after buying their house and the mortgage life insurance, Louis died of a sudden heart attack.
+He seemed to have been in great health.
+Leanne was devastated but had some comfort in thinking that the insurance proceeds would pay off the mortgage.
 Imagine the shock Leanne received when she received a letter from the insurance company denying the claim.
-Because a licensed broker did not help them diligently go through the application, they neglected to recall the heart medication that Louis was on and the insurance company was able to exit the obligation.
+Because a licensed broker did not help them diligently go through the application, something was missed.
+They neglected to recall the heart medication that Louis was on and the insurance company was able to exit the obligation.

 In both cases, signing up for the coverage was a breeze – almost too easy!
-In most cases involving mortgage protection life insurance from the banks, medical records are not scrutinized until after a person dies and the beneficiaries are making a claim.
+With mortgage protection life insurance from the banks, medical records are not scrutinized until after a person dies and the beneficiaries are making a claim.
+It’s called post-claim underwriting.
 That’s when the details of the deceased’s health come out and often give the insurance company a reason to deny the claim.
 Questions are designed for simplicity with no explanation – simple yes or no answers.
 That leaves loopholes big enough to drive a truck through.